eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 Again, this is based on code that was originally produced by the yeoman generator, thus the **hello world** references.

 Most of this is similar to what's in the **main.ts** file.
 The exceptions are the message readers & writers, and the notion of an `EmptyFileSystem` for the browser.
-There is a virtual file system API that we could utilize on most modern browsers, but for this guide we'll assume we aren't using any file system.
+There is a virtual file system API that we could utilize on most modern browsers, but for this tutorial we'll assume we aren't using any file system.
 Instead we'll have a single source 'file' located in our Monaco editor in memory.

 We'll also need to include a library to resolve the missing `DedicatedWorkerGlobalScope`, which is normally not accessible until we update our **tsconfig.json** in our project root.
 We need to supplement the libs entry with `DOM` and `webworker`.
 From the yeoman generator example, the `lib` entry usually has just `["ESNext"]`.